-Good self-esteem helps teenagers try new things, take healthy risks and solve problems.
-It gives them a solid foundation for their learning and development and will set them up for a healthy and positive future.
+Positive self-esteem for teens is important as it allows them to try new things, take healthy risks and solve problems.
+In turn, their learning and development will be productive and will set them up for a healthy and positive future.
 A young person with healthy self-esteem is more likely to display positive behavioural characteristics, such as:

 How can low self-esteem affect my child?

-When a child has low self-esteem they tend to avoid situations where they think there’s risk of failure, embarrassment or making mistakes.
+When someone has low self-esteem they tend to avoid situations where they think there’s risk of failure, embarrassment or making mistakes.
 These can involve school work, making friends, and trying new activities, which are all important parts of a healthy teenage life.